 While digital and traditional marketing both have their place in the 21st century, digital marketing offers many benefits you just won’t get with its counterpart.

-- It accelerates the buyer’s journey by presenting the right offers at the right time
+- Accelerates the buyer’s journey by presenting the right offers at the right time

-- It makes it easier to build brand awareness and elicit engagement both before and after the sale
+- Makes it easier to build brand awareness and elicit engagement both before and after the sale

-- It fuels brand loyalty and cultivates brand evangelists
+- Fuels brand loyalty and cultivates brand evangelists

-- It comes equipped with tools and analytics to help measure ROI
+- Comes equipped with tools and analytics to help measure ROI

 The Buyer’s Journey & Your Digital Sales Funnel

 Before we start getting into the digital marketing channels and tools themselves, let’s discuss the structure into which they fit.
 Once you are familiar with the digital marketing framework, you’ll better understand and appreciate how the components come together to make it work.